 Zithromax may cause life-threatening irregular heartbeats.
 Contact your doctor immediately if you notice a change in heartbeat.

-Zithromax may worsen symptoms of a condition called myasthenia gravis (a disease characterized by long-lasting fatigue and muscle weakness OR loss of muscular control).
+Zithromax may worsen symptoms of a condition called myasthenia gravis (a disease characterized by long-lasting fatigue and muscle weakness).

 Who should not take Zithromax?You should not take Zithromax if you have had an allergic reaction to Zithromax, erythromycin, or any other macrolide or ketolide antibiotic.